Charitable Blog

 When it comes to platform fees, I suggest avoiding it and paying a flat fee instead.
 It works out cheaper in the long run.
 You can opt for platform fees if you’re just starting out and don’t have any budget to invest in a software subscription.

 When you use any payment gateway, they levy a transaction fee for their service.
 For example, Stripe usually charges 2.9% + $0.30 per transaction.
-You will incur these charges whether you are using Charitable Lite or Pro.
+You will incur these charges regardless of which platform you use.
 The fee is applied by the payment gateway, and it goes directly to them.

 On the Charitable Pro plugin, you buy the software license (or use the free version), and the software company stays out of your transactions.
 Whether you raise $500 or $5 million, the software cost is flat.
 You only pay the unavoidable processor fees.